ebell451/ebell451.github.io/_recipes/cheesy-corn-fritters.md

 - Heat 1 tablespoon in a pan.
 Spoon the corn mixture into the pan to form patties and cook until golden brown on both sides, about 4 minutes per side.
 Garnish with a dollop of cream.
 Enjoy!

 ---
-eatwell101.com/corn-fritters-recipe
-Corn Fritters Recipe – Crispy on the edges, soft in the middle and so delicious, these little cheesy cakes are so easy to put together and make a great side dish for a host of dinners!
-Feel free to use canned or frozen corn, but these are especially good with fresh corn in the summer.
-Enjoy!